aces/Loris/modules/bvl_feedback/test/TestPlan.md

 # Behavioural Feedback Test Plan

-1. Behavioural feedback button (notepad in the toolbar) should show up on the following pages:
+1. Behavioural feedback button should show up on the following pages:
  * Candidate Profile
  To find the Candiadate profile, first navigate to 'Access Profile', then select the specific Candidate profile from the list.
  ![image](images/candidate_list.PNG)